slimebob1975/JBGautoclass-jupyter/README.txt

-THE README INSTRUCTION FILE FOR Autoclass_GUI.ipynd
+THE README INSTRUCTION FILE FOR JBG classification with an additional Jupyter GUI.

 To use the Jupyter GUI for JBG Python autoclassification script, do as follows: